markaspall/hex-game-2025/README.md

 Each hexagon connects to its neighbors through a specialized geometry system:
 - Two triangles form a rectangular "skirt" that joins adjacent hexagon faces
-- A third triangle fills the remaining gap to the side
+- A third triangle (corner triangle) fills the remaining gap to the side
+- Precalculated vertex positions are stored in the hex data for efficient rendering
 - This approach prevents visual gaps while allowing for smooth elevation changes

 ![Hex Terrain Visualization](docs/hex_terrain.png)